VirtuousAI/fullstack-take-home/INSTRUCTIONS.md

 - Submit your project as link to your clone of this git repository.
   - You may also zip up your project including the `.git` directory and email it to us.
 - You must include a README detailing how to run your solution.
-- Your solution must be written using Javascript.
+- Your solution must be written using Javascript/Typescript.
 - You may use any frameworks or packages.

 ## Evaluation Criteria